 Importance of binding affinity in drug discovery and basic research

 Binding affinity plays an important role in basic research, as well as in modern medicine and drug discovery 1,2,3.
-Due to its function as a determining factor in many biologic interactions, it is often investigated in the related research.
+Due to its function as a determining factor in many biologic interactions, it is often investigated in related research.
 From the determination of the binding characteristics of antibodies, nucleic acids or proteins, the characterisation of substrates and inhibitors to the discovery of novel endogenous interaction partners, binding affinity has many uses.

-In drug research, it is used as a measure for the quality of a drug candidate.
+In drug research, it is used as a measure of the quality of a drug candidate.
 Knowledge of the affinity of a potential drug to its target structure makes it possible to draw conclusions on its selectivity, potency, and optimal dosage.
-Generally speaking, the higher the affinity of a drug to its target, the better, since lower amounts of drug are sufficient to induce the desired effect, reducing the risk of adverse side effects.
+Generally speaking, the higher the affinity of a drug to its target, the better, since lower amounts of the drug are sufficient to induce the desired effect, reducing the risk of adverse side effects.

 How to determine binding affinity?

 Typically, binding affinity is represented by the equilibrium dissociation constant KD, the concentration of ligand at which half the binding sites on a biomolecule are occupied at equilibrium.
 The KD value describes the propensity of a complex (BL) to dissociate into its original components (B and L), in this case, the biomolecule and its binding partner.
 The larger the binding affinity of a ligand to its target, the smaller its propensity to separate from it.
 Accordingly, a low KD value is associated with a high binding affinity and vice versa.
 Since binding is not static and changes over time, binding affinity is determined in so-called binding kinetics.